-“Why does it take so long to get a funding decision?”
+“Why does it take so long to get a litigation funding decision?”

 Every law firm or claimant must have asked this question at some point when seeking litigation finance.
 That is hardly surprising when the time from approaching a funder to signing a funding agreement can run to many weeks, or even months.